alivardic/openEvalR/README.md

 ## AI Disclourse

-This project made limited use of artificial intelligence tools to support development.
-Specifically, OpenAI’s ChatGPT-4o was used to:
+This project made use of artificial intelligence tools to support development, specifically, OpenAI’s ChatGPT-4o was used to:

+> Decode and Troubleshoot errors during R package development and
+> validation

 > Generate a synthetic .jsonl dummy file for demonstration purposes – as
 > the original files could not be shared due to privacy and GDPR
 > concerns

-> Decode and Troubleshoot errors during R package development and
-> validation, as well as diagnosing and resolving Git-related errors
+> Diagnosis and Resolve Git-related errors encountered while setting up
-> encountered while setting up version control and publishing to GitHub.
+> version control and publishing to GitHub.